UNDER CONSTRUCTION: rewrite CA part

 Super glue also plays a role in forensic science:

-These adhesives remain incredibly versatile.
-In fact, super glue was famously used on NASA space missions to make emergency equipment repairs in microgravity — further proof of its effectiveness even in extreme conditions.
+Fun fact: Super glue was famously used on NASA space missions to make emergency equipment repairs in microgravity.

 Combining cyanoacrylate glue with baking soda (*sodium bicarbonate, NaHCO₃*) results in a very fast polymerization reaction - ideal for DIY.
 To fix cracks in plastic, first roughen smooth surfaces by sanding to improve adhesion.